egeersu/LSTMN/README.md

-# Long-Short-Term-Memory-Networks for Machine Reading
+## Long-Short-Term-Memory-Networks for Machine Reading
+Julia / Knet implementation of [Long-Short-Term-Memory-Networks](https://arxiv.org/abs/1601.06733)

 models: make sure the embeddings/data/weights are in this folder, simply run from top to bottom.
 You can experiment with your own inputs.